Why Python is Replacing HCL for Modern IaC

 Frequently Asked Questions

 How does Python handle Terraform state files compared to HCL?
-Python IaC frameworks serialize state to JSON checkpoints compatible with Terraform backends.
-They map Python object graphs to HCL-equivalent resource schemas.
-This enables identical state locking, versioning, and remote storage mechanisms while adding programmatic validation layers.
+Python IaC frameworks serialize state to JSON checkpoints compatible with Terraform backends (for CDKTF) or to Pulumi-format checkpoints (for Pulumi).
+Both support identical state locking, versioning, and remote storage mechanisms while adding programmatic validation layers.

 Can I run Pulumi and CDKTF side-by-side during migration?
 Yes, but only with isolated stacks and separate state backends.
-Concurrent execution against the same cloud account requires strict resource naming conventions.
-Independent lock files prevent state collisions or orphaned dependencies.
+Concurrent execution against the same cloud account requires strict resource naming conventions to avoid collisions.
+Independent lock files prevent state conflicts or orphaned dependencies.

 What is the safest rollback procedure for failed Python IaC deployments?